 8 Rely on your team

 So you’ve communicated all ongoing and finished projects with your team before going on holiday.
 Let them know what they might expect and how to deal with it.
 Now it’s time to let go and rely on them that they can handle anything while you’re away.
 It will help you to recharge without having to worry (or check in occasionally) about how things are at the office.

 9 Travel & meet new people

-I used to travel for business and pleasure many times.
+I travel for business and pleasure many times.
 Traveling always sets my mind on something else than the daily troubles and worries.
 Travel excites me so I can meet new people and discover new locations.
 And even new things can be discovered in places you’ve been before.
 It helps to stay curious, keep your eyes open or use this app to meet locals.
 Another hack to meet new people is to carry along a power outlet strip.
 Everybody needs to charge their phone or laptop and outlets are scarce at airports and bus-, train stations and in some café’s .
 It’s a great way to meet new people!

 10 Make a list of accomplishments

 What makes us feel down during the day?
 Our mistakes, our missed opportunities and our failures.
 We tend to think negatively since we love to compare ourselves to people who are more successful that we are.
 Make a list of 10 accomplishments you have reached in the past weeks.
 If this is too much for you: write down one thing you can brag about (like I wrote 2 blogs today!).
 Better yet, brag to someone.
 It will energize you!

 11 Learn something new

 A great way to recharge is to learn something new like scuba diving, going for private pilot license or horseback riding.
 It can be anything as long as you enjoy doing it and it is relaxing.

 12 Sweat it out